projectchrono/chrono/doxygen/documentation/tutorials/pychrono/pychrono_tutorials.md

         * add actuators and additional items not modeled in CAD
     - show the simulation in an Irrlicht 3D view

+## Tutorials about AI

 <br>
 -   @subpage tutorial_pychrono_demo_tensorflow

-    Train a NN in simulation to control actuators.
+    Use PyChrono and TensorFlow to train a NN in simulation to control actuators.
     - Build a learning model with Tensorflow
     - Build a training environment with Pychrono
     - Use simulation to train the Neural Network